 The exterior of the cabin's first floor is constructed with vertical logs.
 The logs were left with the bark on the exterior and are beautifully finished on the interior.

-The logs were originally chinked with sphagnum moss, which the squirrels like to eat.
+The logs were originally chinked with sphagnum moss, which the squirrels like to use for their nests.
 It has since been replaced with oakum.
 Oakum is a hemp or jute fiber that has been treated with tar, creosote, or asphalt initially used for caulking seams in ships.
 The second floor has horizontal log construction with the same finished technique.

-The cabin sits upon a sturdy granite rock construction.
+The cabin sits on sturdy granite rock piers.
 There are approximately eight blocks supporting the cabin.
-The camp also has two fireplaces finished on the interior with birch and cedar bark.
+The camp has two interior fireplaces trimmed in birch and cedar bark.
 One fireplace has a mirror embedded above the mantle.

 Based on the findings in this camp, verbal stories, and a calling card found at Camp Huntington, we believe that Ms. Minnie Everett Kirby was William West Durant's mistress.

 The story unfolds that William would put his wife out on the Barque of Pine Knot, a houseboat, and would then hop onto his bicycle and ride to the Kirby Camp approximately one mile away.
-Why else would you need an exit out of every room?
+Why else would you need an exterior door out of every room?

-When SUNY Cortland obtained the property, bunk beds and running water were added and used for faculty and staff of the College.
+When SUNY Cortland obtained the property, bunk beds and running water were added.
+The cabin was rented to faculty and staff of the College weekly.
 Signs of the last user group were old newspapers dated 1976.
 The cabin was boarded up and left unused until 2003.